colinebrlt/algorithms_js/README.md

 # COMPLEX ALGORITHMS

-This project is a set of 3 Javascript algorithms built to sort a list of unsorted numbers.
+This project is a set of 3 Javascript algorithms built to sort a list of unsorted numbers, as well as a series of 6 exercices aimed at practicing diffrent levels of comlexity of algorithms.

 ## Specifications